zooniverse/Panoptes-Front-End/README.md

 ### With Node.js

-Make sure you have Node 8 and `npm` 5 or greater.
+Make sure you have Node 20.5 to 20.18 and `npm` 10 or greater.
 It's recommended you manage your Node installations with **nvm**.

 - `npm ci` installs dependencies.